brigor7/buttonsIncrementDecrement/README.md

 ## Objective

 In the code you find the implementation in the buttons for increment or decrement a value, adding steps value.
-They were constructed with independent components, using technology javascript components react.
+They were constructed with two parts using technology javascript components react:

+- Counter components with independent state (Independent state ).
+- Counter componentes with shared state (shared state).

 ## Technologies